-Funds withheld at interest comprised approximately 14.5% of the Company's total investments as of December 31, 2023, The risk of loss to the Company due to the insolvency of a ceding company is mitigated by the Company's contractual right to offset amounts it owes the ceding company for claims or allowances with amounts owed to the Company from the ceding company.
+Funds withheld at interest comprised approximately 12.7% and 14.5% of the Company's total investments as of December 31, 2024 and 2023.
+The risk of loss to the Company due to the insolvency of a ceding company is mitigated by the Company's contractual right to offset amounts it owes the ceding company for claims or allowances with amounts owed to the Company from the ceding company.
 Interest generally accrues on these assets based upon the investment earnings on the underlying investments.
 The Company is subject to the investment performance on the funds withheld assets in a fashion similar to its invested assets.

-The funds withheld at interest balances on the consolidated balance sheet are comprised of the following:
+The funds withheld at interest balances on the consolidated balance sheets are comprised of the following at December 31:

-2023

-Segregated portfolio assets - general account \$ 1,429,436

-Segregated portfolio assets - separate account 3,717,197

-Non-segregated portfolio assets 73,141

-Funds withheld at interest \$ 5,219,774
+2024 2023 Segregated portfolio assets - general account \$ 1,285,008 \$ 1,429,436 Segregated portfolio assets - separate account 4,018,773 3,717,197 Non-segregated portfolio assets 77,733 73,141 Funds withheld at interest \$ 5,381,514 \$ 5,219,774

-The disclosures that follow are for the segregated portfolio-general account only and exclude other invested assets, short-term investments, and cash of \$99,087 as of December 31, 2023.
+The disclosures that follow are for the segregated portfolio-general account only and exclude other invested assets, short-term investments, and cash of \$82,619 and \$99,087 as of December 31, 2024 and 2023, respectively.
 The segregated portfolio-separate account is supported by assets with specific underlying investment objectives and are in accounts legally segregated from the single ceding company for which the policyholder has assumed substantially all the risk and reward.
 The non-segregated portfolio is supported by a proportionate share of the assets held by the ceding company.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEAR END DECEMBER 31, 2023
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023